 Microsoft is claiming that HoloLens is its first mixed reality headset and while that laid the foundations in many ways - it is self-contained, doing all the tracking and running the software too - the experience of HoloLens is closer to traditional augmented reality than virtual reality, because you're looking through the visor at the real world.

-None of Microsoft's Mixed Reality systems have followed this lead yet, instead all offering a display like other VR headsets (or HMD head-mounted displays).
-The first two development devices are also tethered, connected via HDMI and USB, again like existing VR systems.
+None of Microsoft's Mixed Reality systems has followed this lead yet, instead all offering a display like other VR headsets (or HMD head-mounted displays).
+The first devices are also tethered, connected via HDMI and USB, again like existing VR systems.
 They do, however, feature this "inside-out tracking", which makes them a different proposition to those already on the market.

 What these headsets can do is use the front-mounted cameras to recognise the room or objects in the room and add these to the virtual scene viewed through the headset, hence making an MR world.